EE-LLM: Large-Scale Training and Inference of Early-Exit Large Language Models with 3D Parallelism: Training

-Our previous analysis shows how to modify the forward and backward steps for each microbatch, in order to execute backpropagation of the early-exit training loss through pipeline stages.
-In principle, this lightweight modification can be applied to general pipeline schedules of forward and backward steps for multiple microbatches.
-The classical 1F1B (one-forward-one-backward) schedule, also called PipeDream-Flush \cite{Narayanan2019,Fan2021,Narayanan2021}, achieves a good balance of algorithmic simplicity, training time, memory usage and communication latency, in comparison to other schedules such as GPipe \cite{Huang2019} (larger activation memory) and interleaved 1F1B \cite{Narayanan2021} (higher memory and communication requirements).
-Therefore, we focus on the 1F1B schedule throughout this work, for concreteness; a visualization can be found in Figure~\ref{fig:pipeline_schedules}(a).
+We have shown how to modify the forward and backward steps for \emph{each} microbatch, in order to execute backpropagation of the early-exit training loss through pipeline stages.
+In principle, this lightweight modification can be integrated with general pipeline schedules of forward and backward steps for \emph{multiple} microbatches.
+The classical 1F1B (one-forward-one-backward) schedule, also called PipeDream-Flush \cite{Narayanan2019,Fan2021,Narayanan2021}, achieves a good balance of algorithmic simplicity, training time, memory usage and communication latency, in comparison to other schedules such as GPipe \cite{Huang2019} (larger activation memory) or interleaved 1F1B \cite{Narayanan2021} (higher memory and communication requirements).
+Hence for concreteness, we focus on the 1F1B schedule throughout this work.
+Within one iteration of this schedule, each stage goes through a \emph{warm-up} phase (forward steps of the beginning microbatches), a \emph{steady} 1F1B phase, and a \emph{cool-down} phase (backward steps of the final microbatches).
+A visualization can be found in Figure~\ref{fig:pipeline_schedules}(a).